moejay/aicp/README.md

 This project uses the `black` code formatter.
 You can check your local environment by running `make check-format` and you can autoformat your code with `make reformat`.
 See `pyproject.toml` for configuration.

 Note: This code format is enforced for pull requests.

+## Terraform

+New infrastructure requirements will be coordinated with Terraform.
+This is a work in progress.

+- Cloud Pub/Sub -- Coordinating tasks with worker pools